logzio/logz-docs/_source/logzio_collections/_log-sources/iks.md

 <!-- tab:start -->
 <div id="custom-config">

-## Deploy logzio-k8s with a custom configuration

-You can customize the configuration of the Fluentd container.
+You can deploy logzio-k8s with a custom configuration by customizing the Fluentd container configuration.
 This is done using a ConfigMap that overwrites the default DaemonSet.

 #### To deploy logzio-k8s